JBShady/COD5-Remastered/README.md

 * Player does not talk about kills or powerups while in last stand in solo
 * Downing and reviving point loss/reward is the same across all maps
 * The co-op bleedout time has been increased from 30 seconds to 45 seconds like future games, togglable under the "Difficulty" setting in Game Options
-* Players equipped with better pistols than their designated last stand pistol (normal in co-op, upgraded in solo) will now pull them out in last stand based on an a hierarchy: Ray Gun has precident, then explosive pistols, then the .357
+* Players equipped with better pistols than their designated last stand pistol (normal in co-op, upgraded in solo) will now pull them out in last stand based on an a hierarchy: Ray Gun has precedent, then explosive pistols, then the .357
 * Player receives 3 magazines for regular pistols and only 1 cartridge for both the un-upgraded/upgraded Ray Gun
 * If a player has no ammo for a pistol before they down, then that weapon will not be counted in the above hierarchy
-* If a player recieves a Max Ammo or the round changes while down, they will not be given grenades/explosive equipment
+* If a player receives a Max Ammo or the round changes while down, they will not be given grenades/explosive equipment
 * Disabled leaning while in last stand

 ### Music & Sounds
 * Slightly increased Easter Egg song volumes and now all songs play through the music channel
 * All Easter Egg songs will play a 2 second fadeout if the game ends and switches to the intermission music
 * Added soundtrack studio quality versions of the Easter Egg songs
-* Removed cha-ching sound when activating DLC1 and DLC2 Easter Egg songs
+* Removed cha-ching sound when activating DLC1 and DLC2 Easter Egg songs as these triggers do not cost points
 * All maps now use the same MusicState system from Der Riese for the background ambient music and intermission music, allowing for better audio mixing where only one song can play at a time
 * Game over music fades properly in co-op
 * Fixed sound issues with grenade launchers/rocket launchers/a few ambient sounds not playing, potentially attributed to corrupt audio in mod tools